Hundreds of thousands jamming streets for historic Toronto Raptors parade and rally

 Published Monday, June 17, 2019 4:24AM EDT

-So many people are jamming the parade route celebrating the Toronto Raptors’ historic win that the buses carrying the players are stuck in traffic.
+So many people are jamming the parade route celebrating the Toronto Raptors’ historic win that the buses carrying the players got stuck in traffic.

-Police and city officials are asking the crowds to step back to allow the parade vehicles to proceed.
+Police and city officials asked the crowds to step back to allow the parade vehicles to proceed and things eventually started rolling more than an hour behind schedule.

 It had been predicted that as many as two million people would take in the historic celebration of the Toronto Raptors’ first NBA championship.